StoicLoofah/my-nanowrimo-novel/novel/11_conflict_of_beliefs.md

 "Hmm," Mareak said.
 He ran his fingers over the length of the chain.
 "Looks like you're right.
 I guess we'll just have to blast our way out of this dream."

-"Hah!", a voice called from the darkness.
+"Hah!" a voice called from the darkness.
 "Like you'll ever figure that one out."
 The voice was filled with the cynicism of an old man.

 "We got out of a tavern," Mareak retorted.